The Sword of Reckoning: Chapter 1 Sneak Peek

 “Savannah, what the hell is wrong with you?
 Are you okay?”
 He drew his chair closer and sat, eyes narrowing.
 “Tell me what’s wrong, and no bullshit that all’s well.
 You had that same faraway look on last night.”

-Savannah rose, walked to the counter, and tossed her cup in the garbage.
+Savannah pushed to her feet, walked to the counter, and dropped her Styrofoam cup into the trash.
 The ghostly wails of the past simmered in the background.
-Dread tightened its noose, and she expelled a weary breath.
+Dread tightened its noose around her chest, and she expelled a weary breath.
 “I was attacked.”

 “Attacked?
 When?
 Why didn’t you call me?”